 Traditional press releases and social media releases both support your search engine optimization (SEO) efforts, but are not a substitute.
 Most of these services provide many features designed to help you improve your search engine rankings by driving traffic to your site and providing you with more inbound links (the number of sites that link to content on your website).
 HubSpot also compared the link benefits of press release services in its research, finding once again that traditional press release newswires generate more links than social media releases.
 In fact, traditional releases were linked 14% more often than social media releases in their study.

-If it links you after, press releases services can help.
+If it links you after, press release services can help.
 If you’re just starting out, this can be a great way to get your number of inbound links up.
 Without getting into the details of SEO, the more sites that link to yours, the more valuable search engines consider your content.

 Is There a More Effective Way to Generate Publicity?